The Ultimate Guide to Candidate Experience

 Get a copy of the guide to read off-line or share with your network.Get guide

 The expression “Candidate Experience” (or CandE) has been on everyone’s lips for a while; however, not every company has yet set its plan in motion to improve on it.
 As mentioned in the article A Better Candidate Experience - the Metrics You’re Missing, surprisingly, around 75% of companies do not measure candidate satisfaction effectively, despite them being so critical to talent acquisition!
-In The 7 Deadly Sins of Recruiting (and How to Overcome Them), Jennifer Kim says that ignoring data and metrics is a severe mistake.
+In The 7 Deadly Sins of Recruiting (and How to Overcome Them), Jennifer Kim says that ignoring data and candidate experience metrics is a severe mistake.

 “The payoffs from becoming more data-savvy are huge: by measuring and tracking your progress, you can make a business case for more resources, and ensure your efforts are strategic, as opposed to reactionary to the volume of work.”